yonga9121/tok_access/README.md

 in which the user has logged in and the token to authenticate the user request.

-TokAccess use bcrypt has_secure_password and has_secure_token to the authentication process and tokens generation
+TokAccess use bcrypt has_secure_password and has_secure_token methods to handle the authentication process and tokens generation

 ## Usage